skellis46/slipbox/two women dancing.md

 > Here indeed, the whole mechanism of the operation is invisible to the viewer: the deepest darkness reigns: suddenly, a ghost appears, far, far away at first, appearing as a point of light to the audience.
 But it soon grows, becomes bigger and bigger and seems to approach slowly at first, to then rush towards the spectators: the illusion is total.[Victor de Moléon (1836), in @chateau-2016-screensa pp.49-50]

-## Prelude: Dance, record, watch, point, and laugh (two young people and their camera)
+## Prelude: Two young people and their camera

-_In which I describe an actual event that prompted me to consider the choreography of screendance in this writing._
+_In which I describe an actual event that prompted this thinking-writing._

 I am out for a walk during my one hour of permitted outdoor exercise.
 It is March 2021 and we are nearing the end of the strictest part of the UK's second national lockdown.